NHS Right to Choose Assessments

 To prepare your child for their visit, please see pictures of our clinic rooms and take a video tour.

-On the day of the appointment, you and your child will have an appointment with a clinician to take a developmental history and discuss your current concerns, and another clinician will see your child to complete an ADOS-2 and/or a QB Check at the same time.
+On the day of the appointment, you and your child will have an appointment with a clinician to take a developmental history and discuss your current concerns.
+Another clinician will see your child to complete an ADOS-2 and/or a QB Check at the same time, where possible.

 Once the assessments are complete, we will hold a multidisciplinary team meeting to discuss the findings of the assessment and email you with a written final report.
 This will be followed by a virtual feedback meeting with a member of the clinical team to discuss the outcome of the assessment.

-If your child receives a diagnosis of ADHD we are able to offer initiation of ADHD medication, titration and ongoing monitoring.
+If your child receives a diagnosis of ADHD we are able to offer initiation of ADHD medication, titration and ongoing monitoring, depending on the area in which you live and if your GP is able to share care with us.

 If you have any questions, please don’t hesitate to contact us at referrals@rtccatservices.uk